 Ticking this box allow you to moderate comments quickly using keyboard shortcuts.

 5 – Toolbar

 The Admin Toolbar displays at the very top of your Admin screen and provides you (and your users) with access to various admin functions, features, information and “quick links” to other areas of your site …

 Note: Leave the “Show Toolbar when viewing site” check box enabled to display the Admin Toolbar in your WP dashboard.

 To learn more about using the WordPress toolbar, see the tutorial below:

 6 – Name > Username

-You can also change your username from your WordPress Dashboard using a simpler method that requires no messing with code or editing your WP database.
+You can also change the username inside the WordPress Dashboard using an easier method that requires no code editing or messing with your site’s database.

 Changing your username will affect your login, as this username is required for logging into your site!